syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ## HijriDatePickerController
 ### Programmatic date navigation
-You can programmatically navigate date in hijri date picker widget by using the [displayDate]() property in of [HijriDatePickerController]().
+You can programmatically navigate date in hijri date picker widget by using the [displayDate]() property from [HijriDatePickerController]().

 {% tabs %}